quasipedia/bd_init/README.md

-# Initialise a Build123d Project
+# BD Init - Get designing in seconds!

-This is a simple script to automate the initialisation of [`Build123d`](https://github.com/gumyr/build123d) projects.
-With it you will be able to get going with your CAD design in about 20 seconds, see for yourself:
+This is a script to automate the initialisation of [`Build123d`](https://github.com/gumyr/build123d) projects, a CAD code package.
+With it, you will be able to get going with your CAD design in about 20 seconds:

 https://github.com/user-attachments/assets/dd4bc28a-c479-4495-94d4-2e806d853122

-## Scope

-The script (unchecked features are still _not_ operational) does:
-- [x] prepare an isolated enivironment for the project,
-- [x] install all dependencies (including `--dev` ones)
-- [x] take care of the directory structure
-- [x] create a relevant `.gitignore` file
-- [x] configure the varius dev tools (e.g.: `ruff`)
-- [x] creates a minimal `example.py` file tailored to your chosen CAD viewer
-- [x] install a script to completely remove the project
-- [x] notify if newer versions of `bd_script` are available
-- [x] creates ad custom `README.md` file (generic but informative)

-Explicitly out-of-scope:
-- IDE or text editor configuration.

 ## Dependencies
 **The script core functionality is provided by [`uv`](https://github.com/astral-sh/uv), so you _must_ have `uv` installed on your system.**
 The other dependencies of the script are typically installed by default in any modern GNU/Linux distribution, some of them are:
 - `bash`
 - `curl`